Klamath County Is Home To Over 350 Bird Species.

 - The Clear Lake NWR boasts 46,460 acre refuge consists of 20,000 acres of open lake surrounded by sagebrush, grasslands and juniper.
 Small rocky islands in the lake provide nesting sites for the American white pelican, double-crested cormorant, and other colonial nesting birds.
 The upland areas serve as habitat for pronghorn antelope, mule deer, and sage grouse.
 Except for limited waterfowl hunting and pronghorn antelope hunting during the regular California State seasons, the Refuge is closed to public access to protect fragile habitats and to reduce disturbance to wildlife.

-- ROE Outfitters is your gateway to adventure in Southern Oregon.
+- Real Oregon Experience is your gateway to adventure in Southern Oregon.
 We’ve been guiding families and friends on the rivers, lakes and through the forests and fields of this region since 1984.
 We consider it a privilege to share in your adventure to Southern Oregon and we are excited to introduce you to all that we love and admire about the area.

 - Lonesome Duck for World Class Birding and Wildlife Watching: Lonesome Duck is a nature lover’s dream.
 Bird watching is a major attraction.
 Lonesome Duck Ranch is located near the north end of the Klamath Basin along the Pacific Flyway with over 350 species recorded for the Basin.
 The ranch itself is a great birding destination.
 It is nestled in the sagebrush and Ponderosa along the beautiful Williamson River and at the base of the mountain that forms the eastern wall of the Klamath Basin.